How Much Does a Website Cost in South Africa?

 Do agencies charge monthly fees on top of the build cost?

-The website design and development fee is typically a once-off investment.
-However, most agencies offer optional monthly maintenance packages (R500–R3,000/month) covering hosting, security updates, backups, content changes, and uptime monitoring.
-These are highly recommended — a website without maintenance degrades in security, performance, and search rankings over time.
+The website design and development fee is usually a once-off investment.
+Many agencies also offer optional monthly maintenance packages (R500-R3,000/month) covering hosting, security updates, backups, content changes, and uptime monitoring.
+These are often worth considering because websites tend to slip in security, performance, and rankings when no one is maintaining them.
 Some agencies also bundle SEO retainers, which are separate from hosting and maintenance.
-Always ask for an itemised breakdown of what is included in any monthly fee.
+Ask for an itemised breakdown of what is included in any monthly fee.

 Can I pay for a website in instalments?